 - Make contact with a support group or person near your treating hospital so you can share your experiences with other people who have been through breast cancer.
-You can also call the Cancer on 13 11 20 to find a support group in your area.
+You can also join our online network to speak to others in the same situation who may also live in rural areas.

 Breast care nurses